luontola/specsy/documentation.md

 Isolated Execution Model
 ------------------------

 [StackSpec] illustrates the isolated execution model.
 As you notice, the stack is a mutable data structure and it is being modified in nearly every child spec.
-But each child spec can trust that it sees only the modifications of its parent specs, so there are no weird order-dependent test failures - everything just works as expected.
+But each child spec can trust that it sees only the modifications made in its parent specs, so there are no weird order-dependent test failures - everything just works as expected.
 Specsy accomplishes this by creating multiple fresh instances of the test class and selectively executing the nested specs.

     @RunWith(classOf[Specsy])
     class StackSpec extends Spec {